grampelberg/backbone.couchdb.js/README.md

   the client.
 - Add some couchapp steps to show the setup in couchapp itself.
 - Show some more view options in the couch() method as examples.
+- Move best practice suggestion for views to a footnote.